How do I apply for the Temporary Graduate Visa (SC 485)?

 What is the best stream for me?

-To be eligible for the Second Post-Study Work Stream you must have studied with an Australian education provider in a regional area.
+To be eligible for the Second Post-Higher Education Work Stream you must have studied with an Australian education provider in a regional area.
 While you are undertaking your studies with the Australian education provider in the designated regional area, you must have lived and worked in the designated regional area.
 If you have lived, worked and studied in the designated regional area you will be eligible for an extra 1- 2 year post study work rights.

 What is the Australian Study requirement?